shuber/vim-promiscuous/README.md

 When `:Promiscuous` is called with no arguments, an `:FZF` fuzzy finder window is presented with a list of existing branches.
 From there we can either select an existing branch, or type out a new branch to checkout.

+If you're using [tmux](https://tmux.github.io/) then your status line will automatically refresh when `:Promiscuous` checks out a branch.
+This is very convenient when you display [git information in your status line](https://github.com/shuber/tmux-git).

 ## Installation